Ragnarsmoke/node-request-sender/README.md

 use `npm install -g`

 ## Usage<a name="usage"></a>
-Run the program with `node app.js`
+Run the application with `node app.js`
+To see available commands, use the `help` command
+To see a basic usage guide, use the `helpusage` command
+To see the extension documentation, use the `helpextension` command